Rules

 "Person" shall mean any individual, partnership, firm, governmental agency, political subdivision, corporation, or other legal entity.

-"Plugging" shall mean an absolute sealing of the well bore in accordance with the Texas Water Well Drillers rules.
+"Plugging" shall mean an absolute sealing of the well bore in accordance with the these rules, the laws of the State of Texas, and the rules of the Texas Department of Licensing and Regulation or its successor agency.

 "Pollution" shall mean the alteration of the physical, thermal, chemical, or biological quality of, or the contamination of, any water in the District that renders the water harmful, detrimental, or injurious to humans, animal life, vegetation, or property, or to public health, safety or welfare, or impairs the usefulness of the water for any lawful or reasonable purpose.

-"Presiding Officer" shall mean the Chairman, Vice Chairman, Secretary, or other Board member presiding at any hearing or other proceeding, or a Contested Hearings Officer.
+"Presiding Officer" shall mean the President, Vice President, Secretary, or other Board member presiding at any hearing or other proceeding, or a Hearings Officer.

 "Recharge" means the amount of water that infiltrates to the water table of an aquifer.

-"Respondent" shall mean the individual who receives a notice of violation under Rule 12.4.
+"Respondent" shall mean the person who receives a notice of violation under Rule 15.6.

-"Retail Public Utility" shall mean any person, corporation, public utility, water supply or sewer service corporation, municipality, political subdivision, or agency operating, maintaining, or controlling in this state facilities for providing potable water service or service, or both, for compensation.
+"Retail Public Utility" shall mean any person, corporation, public utility, water supply or sewer service corporation, municipality, political subdivision, or agency operating, maintaining, or controlling in the District facilities for providing potable water service or service, or both, for compensation.

 "Rules" shall mean the rules of the District compiled in this document and as may be supplemented or amended from time to time.

-"Rulemaking Hearing" shall mean a Board meeting noticed and conducted according to Rule 12.1 at which the Board considers changes to District Rules and Management Plan during which the public has an opportunity to comment on such changes.
+"Rulemaking Hearing" shall mean a Board meeting noticed and conducted according to Rule 15.1 at which the Board considers changes to District Rules or Management Plan during which the public has an opportunity to comment on such changes.

 "Toxic pollutants" shall mean any pollutants subject to regulation under 40 Code of Federal Regulations (CFR), Chapter I, Part 129, as defined in 40 CFR 129.4, as amended.